plicease/NewRelic-Agent-FFI/README.md

 # DESCRIPTION

+**WARNING**: This module should be considered Alpha Quality!

 This module provides bindings for the [NewRelic](https://docs.newrelic.com/docs/agents/agent-sdk/getting-started/new-relic-agent-sdk) Agent SDK.

 It is a drop in replacement for [NewRelic::Agent](https://metacpan.org/pod/NewRelic::Agent) that is implemented using [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) instead of XS and C++.

+## CAVEATS

+This module attempts to replicate the same interface as [NewRelic::Agent](https://metacpan.org/pod/NewRelic::Agent), and this module includes a superset of the same tests.
+Unfortunately, the existing test suite for [NewRelic::Agent](https://metacpan.org/pod/NewRelic::Agent) is completely insufficient to have a high degree of confidence that either module works.

 # AUTHOR